What is the definition of hemoptysis and what is the difference between massive and nonmassive hemoptysis?

 The first step in the assessment of a patient with reported hemoptysis is to make sure that the blood is coming from the respiratory tract.
 Pseudohemoptysis is the coughing up of blood that is not from a pulmonary source and hematemesis is bloody vomitus.
 Hematemesis can often be confused with hemoptysis because vomiting and retching are often accompanied by coughing and gagging.
 Patients are frequently unsure whether they coughed or vomited up blood.
 Bloody vomitus is often aspirated into the lungs and then coughed back up.
 Additionally, bleeding sites in the nose or pharynx can sometimes be confused with hemoptysis, particularly when this blood is aspirated.
 Another mimicker of hemoptysis is the pink frothy sputum that is often seen in massive pulmonary edema secondary to heart failure.
 This sputum is different from hemoptysis as it is not red and is typically light and frothy.
 A more detailed discussion of pseudohemoptysis and hematemesis is beyond the scope of this chapter; only true hemoptysis is discussed here.

 To understand why the pulmonary system can bleed, it is best first to understand the pulmonary blood supply.
-Both pulmonary and bronchial arteries are possible ...
+Both pulmonary and bronchial arteries are possible culprits of ...